opengisch/QField-docs/en/case-studies/vanilla-survey.rst

 Vanilla Surveys using QField
 ============================

-By Ahi Saipaia (1), Leody Vainikolo (1), and John Duncan (2 and 3) |br|
+| By Ahi Saipaia (1), Leody Vainikolo (1), and John Duncan (2 and 3)
-1 Ministry of Agriculture, Forestry, Food, and Fisheries, Government of Tonga |br|
+| 1 Ministry of Agriculture, Forestry, Food, and Fisheries, Government of Tonga
-2 UWA School of Agriculture and Environment, The University of Western Australia |br|
+| 2 UWA School of Agriculture and Environment, The University of Western Australia
-3 Geography and Planning, The University of Western Australia |br|
+| 3 Geography and Planning, The University of Western Australia

 A field survey of vanilla plantations on Vava’u, an outer island in the Kingdom of Tonga, using QField was conducted in May and June 2020 by the Ministry of Agriculture, Forestry, Food, and Fisheries (MAFF).